ably/ably-go/README.md

 This project contains two types of test.
 Test which use the `ablytest` package and tests which dont.

-At each stage of the CI pipeline, test results are uploaded to a [test observability server](https://github.com/ably-labs/test-observability-server)
+At each stage of the CI pipeline, test results are uploaded to a [test observability server](https://github.com/ably-labs/test-observability-server).
+The `*.junit` test report names are pre-fixed with a number representing their run order.
+This is so they can be identified in the test observability dashboard where `iteration` matches this number.

 #### Unit tests